macelik/MoSwA/README.md

 # Motif Switch Analyzer

-Takes the multiple sequence alignment of proteins.
+Takes the multiple sequence alignment of proteins, in fasta, fa, or afa format.

 Usage: